ChasBowman/plugin-outbound-sms/README.md

 $ twilio flex:plugins:deploy --major --changelog "Initial plugin deployment" --description "ByBlue Flex POC"
 ```

 This will deploy your plugin to your Twilio Flex Project.
-See [Deploy and release using the Flex Plugins CLI](https://www.twilio.com/docs/flex/developer/plugins/cli/deploy-and-release#deploying-a-major-version-of-a-plugin) for more informaiton
+See [Deploy and release using the Flex Plugins CLI](https://www.twilio.com/docs/flex/developer/plugins/cli/deploy-and-release#deploying-a-major-version-of-a-plugin) for more information

 ## Release
 Last step is to release the plugin.
 The above command will provide the text to copy and paste for releasing the plugin.
 The text will look like: